KouroshAghazadeh/fcm_clustering/README.md

 paper's link: https://ieeexplore.ieee.org/document/10068280

 right now, i'm focusing on FCMM clutering on HSI Images. .
 It is wellknown that many pixel points in HSI are distributed anomalously.
-The proposed algorithm can directly cluster HSI data points represented by multiple subclusters, and this reduces the impact of anomalies on the algorithm.
+The proposed algorithm can directly cluster HSI data points represented by multiple subclusters, and this reduces the impact of anomalies on the algorithm.